prmrdl/XenGuide/sites/prototype/content/Air/overview.md

 ## Search Results

-After running the search, Xeneta will return one of two types of results:
+After running the search, Xeneta will return results in the unit of **price per kilogram**.
+The results themselves can take one of two forms:

 ### Contracted Rates